Klipper3d/klipper/docs/Config_Reference.md

 #   "param_speed = 75" might have a caller with
 #   "render('my_template_name', param_speed=80)".
 Parameter names may
 #   not use upper case characters.
-#text:
+text:
-#   The text to return when the render() function is called for this
+#   The text to return when the this template is rendered.
+This field
-#   template.
-This field is evaluated using command templates (see
+#   is evaluated using command templates (see
 #   docs/Command_Templates.md).
 This parameter must be provided.
 ```